michaelssman/michaelssman.github.io/docs/flutter/flutter安装.md

 [✓] Connected device (1 available)
     • Chrome (web) • chrome • web-javascript • Google Chrome 97.0.4692.99
     !
-Error: 崔辉辉的iPhone is not connected.
-Xcode will continue when 崔辉辉的iPhone is connected. (code -13)
+Error: Michael的iPhone is not connected.
+Xcode will continue when Michael的iPhone is connected. (code -13)

 • No issues found!